 Do you feel energized, alert, and comfortable (despite feeling hungry at times)?
 Cool.
 Keep going.

-The success of any diet plan stands or falls on how much you enjoy eating that way.
+The success of any diet plan depends on how much you enjoy eating that way.

 If you love liver, make it a regular feature.